sf-wdi-25/toEatly/README.md

     })
 ```

+There should be a considerable amount of output.

-If this does not work, the solutions branch includes a more complete `seed.js` file which you can copy and run from the CLI:
+If this did not work, the solutions branch includes a more complete `seed.js` file which you can copy and run from the CLI:

 ```bash
 node seed.js
 ```

-**Now let's do it in the express app!**
+**Now let's do the same thing in the Express app!**

 #### Step 3.
 Plug the database into express